Bartvds/demo-travis-gh-pages/README.md

 -	Browse to the github.io url of your repos and make sure you see the expected changes.

-#### Wrap it up
+### Wrap it up

- -	Feel awesome for setting up continuous integration!
+-	Fork the repos and send a PR if you have fixes or clarifications!
- -	Leave a ticket if you got any feedback.
+-	Leave a ticket if you encountered problems or have any feedback.
 -	Share this guide with friends and share the fun.
- -	Fork the repos and send a PR if you have fixes or clarifications!
+-	Feel awesome for setting up continuous integration!

 ## Security